 It’s true, the cost of being human is a large one, and often it feels as though simply living our daily lives is causing the climate to tailspin — but all hope is not lost.
-With all that news of climate change comes people like you and me who see that news and vow to make a difference — and make some changes.
-Who see their daily lives as the starting point to taking action to better the Earth.
+There are plenty of people who want to make a difference — and make some changes.

-Change is already taking place with the banning of plastic straws and single-use plastic bags in every state, with coffee shops charging extra for the use of single-use lids and Instagram Influencers touting the joys and benefits of thrift shopping.
-These are the changes add up, and the changes that are relatively easy to make to support a greener planet.
-Living more sustainably doesn’t have to be hard, but it does take practice and patience.
-Looking for even more ways to live a little greener this Earth Day?
-Read on!
+Change is already taking place with the banning of plastic straws and single-use plastic bags in every state, with coffee shops charging extra for the use of single-use lids, and Instagram Influencers touting the joys and benefits of thrift shopping.
+These are the changes that add up and are relatively easy to make to support a greener planet.
+Living with sustainability in mind doesn’t have to be hard, but it does take practice and patience.
+Looking for even more ways to live a little greener?
+Here’s how to live more sustainably right now

 Chances are, those seven days will give you a better idea of how much plastic you’re really using — and give you a good, hard glimpse into your habits.
 Maybe you buy organic, but the produce comes wrapped singularly, perhaps you save gas by shopping online, but the items you purchase come wrapped in single-use plastic bags.
-This exercise isn’t meant to make you feel bad, instead, allow it to inspire change— how can you cut back or even eliminate those pieces of plastic from your life?
+This exercise isn’t meant to make you feel bad, instead, allow it to inspire a sustainability mindset — how can you cut back or even eliminate those pieces of plastic from your life?
 The good news is, most single-use items can be replaced with a sustainable option:

 - Shop the bulk bins.
 Instead of purchasing pre-bagged dry goods like oatmeal and nuts, bring your own containers and shop the bulk bins at the market (just be sure to visit the service counter first to have the weight tared out).